-2. Application of new and revised IFRSs (continued)
+- 2. Application of new and revised IFRSs (continued) - 2.2 New and revised IFRSs in issue but not yet effective and not early adopted (continued)

-2.2 New and revised IFRSs in issue but not yet effective and not early adopted (continued)
+New and revised IFRSs Effective for annual periods beginning on or after Amendments to IAS 1 Presentation of Financial Statements regarding the classification liabilities. of 1 January 2023 IFRS 17 Insurance Contracts establishes the principles for the recognition, measureme presentation and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contract Amendments IFRS 3 Business Combination updating a reference to the Conceptual Framewo ork 1 January 2022 Amendments to IAS 16 Property, Plant and Equipment prohibiting a company from deduct from the cost of property, plant and equipment amounts received from selling items product while the company is preparing the asset for its intended use • Amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets regarding t costs to include when assessing whether a contract is onerous the 1 January 2022

-New and revised IFRSs annual periods beginning on or after Amendments to IAS 1 Presentation of Financial Statements regarding the classification of liabilities.
-1 January 2023 IFRS 17 Insurance Contracts establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contracts.
-1 January 2023 Amendments IFRS 3 Business Combination updating a reference to the Conceptual Framework 1 January 2022 Amendments to IAS 16 Property, Plant and Equipment prohibiting a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use 1 January 2022 Amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets regarding the costs to include when assessing whether a contract is onerous 1 January 2022 Annual Improvements to IFRS 2018 - 2020 Cycle amending IFRS 1, IFRS 9, IFRS 16 and IAS 41.
-1 January 2022 Management anticipates that these new standards interpretations and amendments will be ade atad in the Group's
+Annual Improvements to IFRS 2018 - 2020 Cycle amending IFRS 1, IFRS 9, IFRS 16 and IAS 41.
+1 January 2022